mnemnion/sandbox/doc/nockdown.md

 I grant immediately: this is a weak functional argument, if a strong aesthetic one.
 If I were merely nitpicking aesthetics, this would be annoying, jealous behavior, and I should be ignored or loudly booed.
 Nock should have 17 operators if that's the correct number to make it work, because any adoption of any Nock at all will be a qualitative leap in our power and ability as programmers.
 Objecting on the basis of Kabbalistic mumbo-jumbo, or even ASCII code-width, is cranky, in both senses of the word.

+I'm going to attempt a cogent functional case against Operator 10, in two parts: one, demonstrating that no such operator is needed for jet-propulsion of Nock code, and two, showing that the compression-oriented approach can only be faster than hinting if the Nock interpreter is to be honest.
+The third, weakest case is simply that 10 is a macro and can be completely discarded in favor of convention if one really decided one needed it.

+First, let's look at Operator 10.
+Caveats: My understanding of Nock is by no means total, I have a working parser but no interpreter yet.
+Furthermore, I grok Hoon only poorly.
+I cannot tell if my proposal would break everything, but I hope at least that if Hoon is well designed (and I trust this), the breakage would be limited to the Nock/Jet region and would not extend to the syntax of Hoon code.

+## What is this Operator 10?